Adiabatic groupoids and secondary invariants in K-theory: Groupoids

 \begin{remark} By \cite[Proposition 3.5]{Mont}, $\Gamma(\RR_+,\{0\})$ is amenable.
 Then we have the following short exact sequence

-it is semi-split, the associate boundary map in KK-theory is an isomorphism by Lemma \ref{conemont} and it given by the Bott periodicity. \end{remark}
+it is semi-split, the associate boundary map in KK-theory is an isomorphism by Lemma \ref{conemont} and it is given by the suspension isomorphism. \end{remark}

 As we noticed in Remark \ref{fullvsred}, the restriction to a saturated closed subset of $G^{(0)}$ gives an exact sequence of full C*-algebras.
 But in general this fact is not true for the reduced groupoid C*-algebras.
 We are going to prove that this is the case in the situations that we will encounter later.
-Moreover we are going to prove that in the those situations we have the completely positive lifting property.
-By \cite[Theorem 1.1]{SkExact}, this implies that the boundary map associated to these exact sequences is an element of KK-theory.
+Moreover we are going to prove that in those situations we have the completely positive lifting property.
+By \cite[Theorem 1.1]{SkExact}, this implies that the boundary map associated to these exact sequences is given by the Kasparov product with an element of KK-theory.